phiwi/graphnn_lecture/slides.md

 1. **📤 Send Messages**
    - Each node broadcasts its current feature vector to neighbors
-   - Think: "Here's what I know about myself"

 2. **📥 Aggregate**
    - Each node collects messages from all neighbors